 (http://www.census.gov/hhes/www/hlthins/data/incpovhlth/2012/highlights.html).
 As a result, overwhelming health care spending on tests and hospitalization has been a leading cause of personal bankruptcies and homelessness in America.
 That is at least according to the National Health Care for the Homeless Council (NHCHC).
 In 2008 NHCHC estimated that health problems were responsible for 50% of personal bankruptcies in America. (http://www.nationalhomeless.org/factsheets/health.html) It is indeed a very concerning data for the 48 million uninsured Americans.

 The cost of health insurance has also surged gradually over the past decades.
-In fact, the 2014 Employer Health Benefits Survey conducted by the Kaiser Family Foundation and the Health Research & Education Trust (HRET) found that “the average annual premiums for employer-sponsored health insurance are $6,025 for single coverage and $16,834 for family coverage.” (http://kff.org/report-section/ehbs-2014-summary-of-findings/)
+In fact, the 2014 Employer Health Benefits Survey conducted by the Kaiser Family Foundation and the Health Research & Education Trust (HRET) found that “the average annual premiums for employer-sponsored health insurance are 16,834 for family coverage.” (http://kff.org/report-section/ehbs-2014-summary-of-findings/)

 The bottom line is that due to asymmetric information, health insurance premiums have gradually increase which make it not affordable for many American and cause healthy people to stop buying the insurance coverage.
 On top of that, insurance companies also deny health insurance coverage to those who have pre-existing conditions or stop renewing the health coverage once the policyholder get sick.
 That is why there are close to 50 million Americans who were living without health insurance in 2012.
 These are some of the problems to manifest the fact that there is a market failure in the health care system in the U.S. The explanations also justifies the role of the government to intervene in the healthcare insurance industry.
 So how would the government fix this problem?
 I planned to discuss Obamacare in this article, but it appears that this article is unexpectedly long already.
 For this reason, I decide to keep the discussion on Obamacare for the next article.
 Thanks for spending time reading this long article Stay warm everyone!